 CSJ is a community of counselors, counselor educators, graduate students, and school and community leaders who seek equity and an end to oppression and injustice affecting clients, students, counselors, families, communities, schools, workplaces, governments, and other social and institutional systems.

+INTERNATIONAL ASSOCIATION OF ADDICTION AND OFFENDER COUNSELORS (IAAOC)

+www.laaoc.org

-INTERNATIONAL ASSOCIATION OF ADDICTION AND OFFENDER COUNSELORS (IAAOC) www.laaoc.org rehabilitation programs for people with substance abuse problems, other addictions, and adult and/or juvenile public offenders.
+Members of IAAOC advocate the development of effective counseling and rehabilitation programs for people with substance abuse problems, other addictions, and adult and/or juvenile public offenders.